 In 2001, following intensive international research on a Sir Winston Churchill Travelling Fellowship finding world class practitioners, who themselves were asking similar questions and building cutting edge approaches, we were inspired to build our own entrepreneurial intervention model here in the east end of London.
-Our core aim was to build a healthier bridge that interweaved organisation led interventions with community led interventions, with young adults at the centre of leading change in their lives, their streets and their futures.
-Today, our charity has grown to become a multi award winning approach we now call the Bridging Model ™.
+Our core aim was to build a healthier bridge that interweaved organisation led interventions with community led interventions, with young adults at the centre of leading change in their lives, their streets, and their futures.
+Today, our charity has grown to become a multi award winning model of approach we now call the Appropriate Intervention Bridging Model ™.

 Our journey has not been easy where we have all had to make life changing sacrifices and ask ourselves some very tough questions to shift our own thinking and habitual behaviours in order to stay at the top of our game in this work.
-But it is our relentless dedication and organisational and community culture, that we instil into every young adult we encounter to ensure they achieve their fullest ambition in this world.
+But it is our relentless dedication and organisational and community culture, that we instill into every young adult we encounter to ensure they achieve their fullest potential in this world.

 To date we have directly worked with over 3000 young adults who have gone on to achieve remarkable successes in their lives and who still contribute to the safety and well being of their neighbourhoods acting as positive role models for the next generation of young communities.
 Young adults who have gone through our model make up 40% of our staffing team keeping our charity in the hands of the young people we serve to ensure we stay true to our vision, mission and purpose as we continue to strive and ensure that no young adult is ever left behind and in harm’s way.
 Thank you for taking the time to read our journey.